Halloween (The Office): Plot

-Although informed early in October that he must fire somebody by the end of the month, Michael Scott (Steve Carell) waits until the last day of the month, Halloween, and still has not fired anyone.
-Meanwhile, Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) post Dwight Schrute's (Rainn Wilson) résumé on the internet, and when a prospective employer (Cumberland Mills in Maryland) calls, Jim pretends to be Michael and gives Dwight a great reference.
-When the company calls Dwight to set up an interview, Dwight immediately ruins his chances by arguing with the caller over the importance and relevance of martial arts on his résumé.
-Later in the day, Pam suggests that Jim should apply for the Cumberland Mills position.
+Michael Scott was informed early in October that he must fire somebody by the end of the month.
+On the last day of the month, Halloween, he still has not fired anyone, not wanting to give up any employees or make any of them hate him.
+Meanwhile, Jim Halpert and Pam Beesly post Dwight Schrute's résumé on the internet, and when a prospective employer (Cumberland Mills in Maryland) calls, Jim pretends to be Michael and gives Dwight a great reference.
+When the company calls Dwight to set up an interview, Dwight ruins his chances by arguing with the caller over the importance and relevance of martial arts on his résumé.
+Pam says that Jim should apply for the Cumberland Mills position.
 Jim is quietly hurt by the suggestion that Pam would not miss him if he left.

-After several failed attempted firings of other employees, Michael calls Creed Bratton (Creed Bratton) into his office to fire him.
-Creed, in turn, convinces Michael to let Devon (Devon Abner) go.
+After he hears Jim mocking his indecisiveness about the firing, Michael is inspired to ask Jim to roleplay firing someone with him.
+Afterwards he calls Creed Bratton into his office to fire him.
+Creed convinces Michael to let Devon White go instead.
 After Michael fires Devon, Devon angrily rebuffs Michael's attempts to save their friendship, and invites everyone in the office (except Michael, Creed, Dwight and Angela) to join him at a local bar.
 As Jim leaves, Pam apologizes for pushing him into taking the Cumberland job and assures him that she would "blow her brains out" if he ever left.
 Jim admits to the camera that Pam is the only thing keeping him there.
 When the group leaves the office, Devon smashes a pumpkin over Michael's car in revenge.

-At the end of the episode, Michael is alone at his home in front of the television, upset over firing Devon.
-When trick-or-treaters come, Michael cheerfully gives them a generous amount of candy.